The Intent-Led Pipeline System for Tech Vendors

 Problem

-The thing that's broken or missing, described in their words, not yours
+The thing that's broken, described in their words

 3